eugenesvk/bypass-paywalls-chrome-clean/README.md

 ### Android
 Add-on was removed by Mozilla from the [add-on store (AMO)](https://addons.mozilla.org).

-With Firefox 122+ you can still install/sideload this add-on by [xpi-file of latest release](https://gitlab.com/magnolia1234/bpc-uploads/-/raw/master/bypass_paywalls_clean-latest.xpi) (automatic add-on updates) when you enable the debug menu (settings > about > tap Firefox logo 5 times > return to settings).
+With Firefox 122+ (& Android 10+) you can still install/sideload this add-on by [xpi-file of latest release](https://gitlab.com/magnolia1234/bpc-uploads/-/raw/master/bypass_paywalls_clean-latest.xpi) (automatic add-on updates) when you enable the debug menu (settings > about > tap Firefox logo 5 times > return to settings).

 Or use the Firefox-fork [Iceraven](https://github.com/fork-maintainers/iceraven-browser) v2.13.2+ (manual add-on updates).\
 You can install/update Iceraven manually or use the app [FFUpdater](https://github.com/Tobi823/ffupdater)